Efficient measure of information backflow with a quasistochastic process: Main results

 where $\mathbf{q}^T$ is the transpose of $\mathbf{q}$ into a row vector.
 Therefore, Eq. \eqref{eq: basic monotonicity} can be written as $-\log[(S^{\Lambda_t}\mathbf{q})^T(S^{\Lambda_t}\mathbf{q})] = -\log[\mathbf{q}^T (S^{\Lambda_t})^T S^{\Lambda_t}\mathbf{q}] \geq -\log \mathbf{q}^T\mathbf{q}$ and can be simplified neatly as

 Under Markovian condition, the quasi-stochastic map of a channel $\Lambda_t$ must then obey this monotonic relation.
 More explicitly, the eigenvalues of $(S^{\Lambda_t})^TS^{\Lambda_t}$ must be a monotonically decreasing function over time, and the violation of the monotonicity signifies non-Markovianity.
-As such, in the same spirit as previously proposed measures, we define our measure of non-Markovianity as
+As such, we define our measure of non-Markovianity as

-We remark that this formulation is reminiscent of the measure for P- or CP-divisibility \cite{rivas2010entanglement} such that it is a sole function on the dynamical map so no optimization over state is required and the eigenvalues of the map obey a monotonic relation.
+The measure defined here is similar in spirit to previously proposed measures such that they sum up over every instance when non-Markovianity is observed based on the respective witness but will yield different values in general.
+This will be more evident in the examples below.
+Finally, we remark that this formulation is reminiscent of the measure for P- or CP-divisibility \cite{rivas2010entanglement} such that it is a sole function on the dynamical map so no optimization over state is required and the eigenvalues of the map obey a monotonic relation.

 Let us now discuss some of the properties of the above measure.
-Firstly, we have that $(S^{\Lambda_t})^T = S^{\Lambda_t^\dagger}$.
-From here, it is easy to see that the equality in Eq. \eqref{eq: non-markovianity witness} is saturated if the channel is unitary, which reduces into orthogonality relation.
+First, we have that $(S^{\Lambda_t})^T = S^{\Lambda_t^\dagger}$.
+From here it is easy to see that the equality in Eq. \eqref{eq: non-markovianity witness} is saturated if the channel is unitary, which reduces to a orthogonality relation.
 This is obvious from the basic property of unitary matrices: $U^\dagger = U^{-1}$.
-Interestingly, it has been shown before that an axiom based on the orthogonality of the quasi-bistochastic map enable for the reconstruction of qubit and its dynamics \cite{onggadinata2023qubits}.
+Interestingly, it has been shown before that an axiom based on the orthogonality of the quasibistochastic map enables the reconstruction of the qubit and its dynamics \cite{onggadinata2023qubits}.

-Secondly, an equivalent witness can be obtained by swapping the matrices in Eq. \eqref{eq: non-markovianity witness}, i.e, $S^{\Lambda_t}(S^{\Lambda_t})^T \leq \one$.
-This is clear as the eigenvalues of $AB$ is equal to $BA$.
+Second, an equivalent witness can be obtained by swapping the matrices in Eq. \eqref{eq: non-markovianity witness}, i.e., $S^{\Lambda_t}(S^{\Lambda_t})^T \leq \one$.
+This is clear as the eigenvalue of $AB$ is equal to $BA$.
 Moreover, both instances of the product matrix yield a symmetric matrix.
-The observation on the symmetry of the witness has a foundational implications that will be discussed later.
+The observation of the symmetry of the witness has a foundational implication that will be discussed later.